 - your religious beliefs prevent you from attending a polling place.

 If your trip is less than one year and you are returning to your enrolled address, you can register as 'temporarily absent'.
 Contact the ACT Electoral Commission or the Australian Electoral Commission to advise of the details of your trip.
 If notifying by email please include your full name, date of birth, enrolled address, and dates of departure and return (approximately if exact dates are not known).
 Your name will be kept on a register of temporary overseas electors.

 If your trip is for longer than one year or you are not returning to your enrolled address, you may apply to register as an "eligible overseas elector", which means your name will stay on the roll while you are overseas.
-Contact the ACT Electoral Commission or the Australian Electoral Commission for more details or complete an eligible overseas elector form from the AEC's website.
+Contact the ACT Electoral Commission or the Australian Electoral Commission for more details or complete a Registration as an overseas elector form from the AEC's website.
 If you are enrolled in the ACT, registering as an overseas elector with the AEC will ensure you are registered as an overseas elector for ACT Legislative Assembly elections also.Note: you must intend to return to the ACT to be eligible to vote in ACT Legislative Assembly elections.

 If you are NOT already enrolled (but would be eligible if you were in Australia) and are living overseas, you may enrol from outside Australia.